top of page

 Mo chuckled, joining his gaze with a knowing look.
 “I speak of a lower place.
 It’s your bottom.
 Only you know when you’ve reached it.”

-Dalton looked around the tiny jail cell, full of murky shadows.
-His cellies snored loudly, oblivious to the surreal world around them.
+Dalton looked around the shadowy jail cell while his cellies snored loudly, oblivious to the surreal world around them.
 Could he really go lower than this?
 He couldn’t imagine anything worse.
 Please, Father, help me … I can’t go farther down than this.
 I have no strength left.
 His scale of righteousness had been drastically tipped and Dalton knew he could never even it out again.
 What did he have to lose by following Mo’s advice?
 The devil had almost check-mated him.
 Was God showing him one more move?

 “How do I find this lower place?
 And how will I climb out of it?”